Shopify/polaris/.changeset/fair-owls-hug.md

 'polaris.shopify.com': patch
 ---

-Use description front matter and title when rendering pages from /content
+Use description and title front matter for pages rendered from /content